-What are the benefits of AGM batteries (like Hawker®)over flooded/wet-cell or gel-cell batteries?
-Find out…Watch the training video at www.hawkeraplus.com under the Hawker® Helpdesk tab.
+What are the benefits of AGM batteries (like Hawker®) over flooded/wet-cell or gel-cell batteries?
+Find out…Watch the training video at www.hawkerbattery.com in the Video Vault.

 Does hot weather affect my battery when I’m not using it?

 Yes, due to increased self-discharge.
 You see, the typical flooded/wet-cell SLI (starting, lighting, ignition/instrumentation) battery loses about 3% of its capacity per month when sitting unused at 77°F (25°C), whereas the Hawker® ARMASAFE™ Plus 6TAGM (deep cycle/SLI) battery loses much less at about 1 to 1 1/2% per month.

 However, for every 15°F (8.3°C) increase in temperature, the battery’s self-discharge rate doubles from its previous rate.
 For example:

 - at 92°F (33.3°C), the self-discharge rate for a flooded-cell is 6%, and for a Hawker® AGM it’s 2-3%

 - at 107°F (41.6°C), the self-discharge rate for a flooded-cell is 12%, and for a Hawker® AGM it’s 4-6%